JTK – Notes and Ramblings Things we have found …

 At this point everything should work as before with ADSBexchange, FlightAware, FlightRadar24 and RadarBox all still working.

 Now it is time to update the serial numbers on the dongles, add the new 978MHz dongle and update the existing config files to work with that info.
-I used the notes at dump978-fa install instructions to set the serial numbers of the dongles.
+I used the notes at dump978-fa install instructions to set the serial numbers of the dongles using the rtl-eeprom command.
 The RadarBox flightstick instructions also show how to update the serial numbers.
 I also updated /etc/rtl_433/rtl_433.conf to point to my new device with serial number 433(rtl_eeprom -s 433) for the LaCrosse Weather Station.

 I then continued to follow the dump978 instructions.